Your digital security company is ready for growth. You’re working on content. You’re on social channels. You’re even working on a video strategy.

 A winning first question will show you how well your message resonates with your audience.

 Also, as a digital security brand, you’re probably serving a mix of returning, happy customers and people who have never interacted with your brand.
 When each persona visits your website and sees a chatbot available, they’ll want a seamless, instant experience.

 What kind of chat strategy do you deploy to figure out how to help your existing customers and new contacts without confusing or offending either side?

 You need a way to delegate chatbot and live chat messages between the support, service, and sales teams.
 It can get complicated.
 But there’s no need to fear what you don’t know.

 We’re going to start with homepage conversational marketing tactics, just like your website visitors would most likely start with your homepage.

-So when we think about chat strategies, we think about it in a bottom-up structure.
+So when we think about conversational marketing and chat strategies, we think about it in a bottom-up structure.
 For instance, when it comes to returning customers, they have a certain expectation when coming back to your website.
 It’s important to think of the first question your chat tool asks them.

 This is where we start.
 Who’s most likely coming to your website?

 - Known customers (they’re cookied or signed in)